50 Amazing Landmarks in France To Visit

 4. Antique Theater of Orange, Occitanie

-In the summer, you can watch operas in the theater, just as the Romans and Gauls did 2,000 years ago.
-In fact, the theater hosts “Roman festivals” twice a year complete with period costumes, gladiators, and reenactment of Olympic games.
+During the summer, you have the opportunity to witness operas within the theater, just as the Romans and Gauls did two millennia ago.
+In fact, the theater hosts captivating “Roman festivals” twice a year, complete with period costumes, gladiator displays, and reenactments of the Olympic games.

 the Arc de Triomphe in Paris